About

 Every engagement follows the same four phases.

-Map the current operating surface
+Map the compliance surface

-Continuous coverage with a governance signal
+Continuous governance

 Operational profile